brson/being-rust/outline.md

 - Overview of session
 - Caution: WIP
 - About me (brief)
-- Why Rust?
+- Rust hype
   - Rust elevator pitch
   - Rust users
   - Quotes and press
 - Live memory-safety demo
 - Q&A
-- Whirlwind Tour
+- Quick Tour
 - Q&A
-- History
+- Rust History
 - Q&A
-- How I Rust
+- How I work with Rust
 - Q&A
 - How to learn Rust
   - Crucial concepts